GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 **Notes**：1.
 If you are still using **macOS Catalina 10.15.x or older**, you need to **modify the UEFI > APFS > MinData and MinVersion parameters in Config.plist** to `-1` (See [Q&A 10](#10-why-need-to-modify-the-configuration-to-use-catalina)); 2.
 Update or install **macOS Big Sur 11.3.1 and later systems**, please **customize and enable the USB ports** in advance (See [Q&A Item 11](#11-why-have-to-customize-the-usb-ports)).<br>
 <br>
 *OC 0.7.5's Config.plist adds and deletes some entries, this change is relatively large, recommended to reconfigure according to usage habits.
-Support macOS 12.1 and can be updated in Software Update after the official version is released.*
+Support macOS 12.1 and can be updated in Software Update.*

 #### ~~July 12, 2021~~
 * ~~Updated OpenCore to 0.7.1 official version~~